GiteonCaulfied/ProgrammerPlus/Report.md

 ## Implemented Features

-### Easy features:
+Improved Search

+1. Search functionality can handle partially valid and invalid search queries. (medium)

+Greater Data Usage, Handling and Sophistication

-1. User profile activity containing a media file (image, animation (e.g. gif), video).
+2. User profile activity containing a media file (image, animation (e.g. gif), video). (easy)

-*A user can upload an image as the portrait.*

-2. The ability to micro-interact with 'posts' (e.g. like, report, etc.) [stored in-memory].(easy)

-*A user can like a post*
+3. Use GPS information (see the demo presented by our tutors.
+For example, your app may use the latitude/longitude to show posts). (easy)
+4. Deletion method of either a Red-Black Tree and or AVL tree data structure.
+The deletion of nodes must serve a purpose within your application (e.g. deleting posts). (hard)

+User Privacy

-3. Friendship.
+1. Friendship.
 Users may send friend requests which are then accepted or denied. (easy)

-4. Use Firebase to implement user Authentication/Authorisation. (easy)

-5. Use GPS information (see the demo presented by our tutors.
-For example, your app may use the latitude/longitude to show posts). (easy)

-### Medium features:
+User Interactivity

+1. The ability to micro-interact with 'posts' (e.g. like, report, etc.) [stored in-memory]. (easy)

+Peer to Peer Messaging

+1. Provide users with the ability to message each other directly. (hard)

-1. Privacy I: provide users with the ability to ‘block’ users.
+2. Privacy I: provide users with the ability to ‘block’ users.
 Preventing them from directly messaging them. (medium)

-2. Use Firebase to persist all data used in your app (this item replace the requirement to retrieve data from a local file) (medium)

-3. Search functionality can handle partially valid and invalid search queries. (medium)

-### Hard features:

-1. Provide users with the ability to message each other directly. (hard)

-2. Privacy II: provide users with the ability to restrict who can message them by some association (e.g. a setting for: can only message me if we are friends). (hard)
+3. Privacy II: provide users with the ability to restrict who can message them by some association (e.g. a setting for: can only message me if we are friends). (hard)

-3. Template messages or Macros (for peer to peer messaging or template posts (e.g. a quick one-tap post)). (hard)
+4. Template messages or Macros (for peer to peer messaging or template posts (e.g. a quick one-tap post)).
+For example, "Hi %USERNAME%, I am not available now.
+Call to %PHONE_NUMBER% if it is urgent.
+Cheers, %MY_USERNAME%".
+The use of tokenizer and parser is mandatory. (hard)

+Firebase Integration

+1. Use Firebase to implement user Authentication/Authorisation. (easy)

+2. Use Firebase to persist all data used in your app (this item replace the requirementto retrieve data from a local file) (medium)

-4. Using Firebase or another remote database to store user posts and having a user’s timeline update as the remote database is updated without restarting the application. (very hard)
+3. Using Firebase or another remote database to store user posts and having a user’s timeline update as the remote database is updated without restarting the application.
+E.g. User A makes a post, user B on a separate instance of the application sees user A’s post appear on their timeline without restarting their application. (very hard)

-5. Deletion method of either a Red-Black Tree and or AVL tree data structure.
-The deletion of nodes must serve a purpose within your application (e.g. deleting posts).
-(hard)

-6. Using ML models for efficient user matching (hard)
+Wattle Feature Forum

+1. Use Machine Learning to recommend friends to a user (hard)

+**In total:** 5 easy, 3 medium, and 6 hard features

 ## Team Meetings